justjohnd/wayou-kitchen/server/client/README.md

+This app is built with the MERN stack, and allows users to save recipes from other sites, or create new recipes from scratch.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In `server/client`, you can run:

 ### `npm start`